 Dental Implant and Grafting Procedures

 Dental implants act as tooth root replacements which are placed into the jawbone.
 Some patients may have been told in the past that they don't have enough bone for successful dental implants.
 Dr. Setter uses the most current technology and procedures such as sinus grafting and ridge augmentation which can help correct this problem by naturally and predictably replacing lost bone and gums.
 Because of the protocol we use, most patients surprisingly report little to no discomfort during and after the procedure.
-For most patients, dental implants can be placed in just one visit.
+For many patients, dental implants can be placed in just one visit.
 In the first step, implants are placed within your jawbone under local anesthesia, the same feeling as when you get a filling or crown.
 Most patients have very little discomfort following the procedure, many stating it’s as easy as (or easier than) getting a filling.
 For the first three to twelve weeks following this step, the implants are gradually bonding with the jawbone.
 You should be able to function normally with some type of temporary replacement during this time.
 After the implant has bonded to the jawbone, the second phase begins.
 At this time, your restorative dentist designs the final tooth replacement, which will ultimately improve both function and esthetics.
 An impression (mold) must be taken to match the replacement tooth to your existing dentition.
 Then, a small connector can be placed to anchor the new tooth (crown) to the implant.
 The entire procedure usually takes two to four months and most patients do not experience any disruption in their daily lives.
 Dental implants can replace a single tooth, several teeth, or an entire bite.
 They can also be used to anchor dentures and partials to improve their fit, stability, and function.
 Implants are designed to be long-term tooth replacements, lasting longer and more predictably than other tooth replacement options.